 Financial analysts, like business analysts, are in high demand by companies of all types and sizes across industries.
 The U.S. Bureau of Labor Statistics’Occupational Outlook Handbook projects that financial analyst jobs will grow at a rate of 12 percent through 2024 — faster than average for all positions.
 And the latest Salary Guide from Robert Half lists financial analyst as one of this year’s hottest accounting and finance jobs.
-It’s also a role experiencing a dearth of available candidates; the BLS reports the fourth quarter unemployment rate for these professionals was 1.0 percent.

 As for skills, financial analysts must be able to communicate effectively across all levels of the company.
 They are in a highly visible job and need to interact frequently with executive management, project team leaders and others.
 Many employers also look specifically for financial analysts who possess solid business analytics skills, as well as the ability to think strategically.
 IT knowledge is also valuable, as many firms now look to both financial analysts and business analysts to collaborate with IT management on major technology initiatives, like cloud migrations.